Two new rogue planets

 Sun and other stars in the Milky Way emit radiation that can be detected by human eyes.
 Astronomers, however, know many celestial objects that can radiate their energy in the form of X-rays.
 An international team of scientists, which includes astronomers from the Astronomical Observatory of UW, reported in the “Nature Astronomy” journal the discovery of a new class of X-ray sources.

-200th anniversary of UW 4EU Alliance 4EU Plus 4EU+ ACM ICPC admissions archaeology archeology astronomy awards BUW Centre of New Technologies competitions concert cooperation DELab DHC discovery employees Erasmus Mundus Erasmus+ ERC EUA Faculty of Physics humanities Interstudent mobility multimedia OGLE open lectures PCMA physics Polish language popularization programming ranking Recruitment Rector rektor M.Pałys research scientific conferences students Study in Poland visits Welcome Point
+200th anniversary of UW 4EU Alliance 4EU Plus 4EU+ ACM ICPC admissions archaeology archeology astronomy awards BUW Centre of New Technologies competitions cooperation DELab DHC discovery employees Erasmus Mundus Erasmus+ ERC EUA Faculty of Physics humanities informatics Interstudent mobility multimedia OGLE open lectures PCMA Polish language popularization programming ranking Recruitment Rector rektor M.Pałys research researchers scientific conferences students Study in Poland visits Welcome Point